Matt Russell

-Early years
+Early life

 Russell was born in Tokyo, Japan.
 He lived in Germany, England and various parts of the United States as a child.
 He attended Belleville High School-East in Belleville, Illinois, and played for the Belleville East Lancers high school football team.

 College career

-Russell attended the University of Colorado, where he started at linebacker for the Colorado Buffaloes football team from 1993 to 1996.
+Russell attended the University of Colorado Boulder, where he started at linebacker for the Colorado Buffaloes football team from 1993 to 1996.
 He finished his collegiate career ranked first in school history in unassisted tackles (282) and second in total tackles (446).
 He received all-conference honors during each of his final two seasons with the Buffaloes.
 As a senior in 1996, he was recognized as a consensus first-team All-American and won the Butkus Award as the nation's best college linebacker after posting a career-high 137 tackles.
-He was selected as a member of CU’s Athletic Hall of Fame Class of 2012.
+He was selected as a member of CU's Athletic Hall of Fame Class of 2012.